pass-stack/generator-pass/README.md

 ## Application Generator

-The application generator will help you create a fresh copy of a MEAN.JS application in your working folder.
-To create your MEAN application, navigate to a new project folder, and then use *yo* to generate your application:
+The application generator will help you create a fresh copy of a PASS application in your working folder.
+To create your PASS application, navigate to a new project folder, and then use *yo* to generate your application:

 ```
 $ yo pass